 Zuppa Toscana literally means “Tuscan Soup”.
 It’s a rich, hearty meat and potato meal with plenty of greens and nourishing broth.
 So, let’s get to it!
 Here is my version of Zuppa Toscana (with Dairy Free Option).

 (This post contains affiliate links from which I may make a commission.
 Your price remains the same.)

 Zuppa Toscana (with Dairy Free Option):

 This beautiful, traditional Zuppa Toscana is made with thick cut bacon, Italian Sausage, new potatoes, onion, curly kale, chicken broth and sweet organic cream…or for my dairy free friends, a non dairy option!
-If dairy does not agree with you I recommend subbing with coconut “cream” or almond milk “creamer”.
-Both are thick, creamy dairy alternatives that taste great in soups.
-Now notice I said coconut cream and almond cream, not coconut milk and almond milk.
-The natural non dairy creamers are much thicker than the “milks”, which will make a big difference to the recipe!
+If dairy does not agree with you I recommend subbing with coconut “cream”, it’s a thick, creamy dairy alternative that tastes great in soups.
+Now notice I said coconut cream, not coconut milk.
+Coconut cream is much thicker than the milk, which will make a big difference to the recipe.